thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

 scheme to use.
 The following links should help:

 * `What are some examples of commonly used practices for naming git branches?
-  (a stack overflow answer by Phil Hord)
+  (a Stack Overflow answer by Phil Hord)
   <https://stackoverflow.com/questions/273695/what-are-some-examples-of-commonly-used-practices-for-naming-git-branches/6065944#6065944>`_
 * `4 branching workflows for Git
   <https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf>`_